 Lypertek TEVI True Wireless Headphones Review

 In the USA, the Lypertek TEVI is something of a little star among the in-ears.
-On the other hand, in Germany, hardly anyone has noticed the true wireless headphones, which you can read about at forbes.com, that they are possibly one of the best TWS headphones for under the US $ 100.
+On the other hand, in Germany, hardly anyone has noticed the true wireless headphones, which you can read about at forbes.com, that they are possibly one of the best TWS headphones.
 Reason enough for us to take a closer look at it in terms of sound and comfort.

 The construction of the Lypertek TEVI